waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### B. Pathfinder Tool (BROKEN)
 *   **Status:** The tool is fundamentally broken.
 Multiple patching attempts have failed to fix core logical errors related to obstacle detection and one-way tile navigation.
-*   **Action Plan:** Do not use.
-I will proceed with manual navigation.
-The new priority is to develop a `tool_debugger_agent` to systematically diagnose and fix the `pathfinder` tool's issues, rather than attempting more blind patches.
+*   **Action Plan:** The tool is benched.
+I will now use my existing `tool_debugger_agent` to systematically diagnose and fix the `pathfinder` tool's issues.
+Blind patching has proven ineffective.

 ### C. Agent & Tool Concepts (New)
 *   **Tool Validation Agent:** An agent that takes a tool's code and a set of test cases (inputs and expected outputs) and runs them to verify the tool's correctness.
 This would have caught the multiple `pathfinder` bugs much faster.